-There’s one palette, which I’ve used more than others, and it’s the Perfect Filter palette in the shade Golden hour by NYX Professional Makeup.
+There’s one palette, which I’ve used more than others, and it’s the NYX Perfect Filter palette in the shade Golden hour*.
 I actually wrote about it already last year, on my summer favorites.
 It’s just the perfect everyday palette, as well as the palette to choose for a party or even a wedding.
 I’ve done bridal makeup with this particular palette as well.

 So yes – this palette is bomb.
 It has all the neutrals you need, beautiful golden tones – and even a rosy pink shade, for when you want a cooler vibe to your makeup.
 Great pigment, good size, not too expensive.
 I have another Perfect Filter palette as well, and it love that too.